lsieun/lsieun.github.io/_cert/asn1.md

 - type: 6

-OID’s are just as simple to encode.
-They’re stored just like integers, but they have a type of `6` instead of `2`.
+OID's are just as simple to encode.
+They're stored just like integers, but they have a type of `6` instead of `2`.

-Otherwise, they’re encoded the same way:
+Otherwise, they're encoded the same way:

 ```text
 type, length, value